The Glass Outdoor Room by Samson

 There are over 150 special RAL colours also to choose from if one of the standard colours does not suit your needs.

-The metallic finishes on the framework are that bit tougher and durable than the powder coated finishes, but more limited in choice.
+The metallic finishes on the framework are tougher and durable than the powder coated finishes, but more limited in choice.

 The entire structure will be finished in your chosen colour for a perfect effect, whatever the size, and any additional elements installed will also have the same paint finish colour to their framework, including any vertical blind systems.